adrianrudnik/pushover-cli/README.md

 # > 2020-06-07T12:36:48+02:00 INF Config saved path=/home/adrian/.config/pushover-cli/config.json
 ```

-The `config.json` can be placed into different locations, to see all available use the following command:
+The `config.json` will be picked up in different locations, to get a list of all recognized, see all available use the following command:

 ```bash
 pushover-cli config paths